 I just want to take a moment to welcome everyone to Natural Bridge Elementary School.
 I am so excited to have the honor and privilege of working with you and your children.
 I can't wait to get to know you and look forward to forming long-lasting relationships.

 Let me start by telling you a little about myself.
 I received my undergraduate degree in Elementary Education from Bridgewater College.
 I taught for 12 years here in Rockbridge County.
 During the latter part of that time I obtained my Master's Degree in Curriculum and Instruction and my Education Specialist Degree in Administration, from Virginia Tech.
 Go Hokies!
 I moved to North Carolina in 2000 where I was a principal in the Salisbury Rowan School System and in the Winston-Salem Forsyth County School System.
 In 2011 I moved back home to Rockbridge County and took a principalship in Augusta County.
-For the last 4 years I have been the principal at Fairfield Elementary.
+In 2013 I became the principal at Fairfield Elementary and was there for four years until coming to Natural Bridge Elementary.
+This will be my 3rd year at NBES.

 I love kids.
 I love their excitement.
 I love taking care of them.
 I love watching them grow.
 I love being able to make things happen for them.
 I ask myself, "What is best for kids?" before every decision I make.
 I know my day has been made when I hear the laughter of a child.